heathen00/wfparser3/wfparser3/README.md

    * What should happen if you try and create a localizer bundle/type/field that is not unique?
 Error?
 Return reference to already existing type?
    * Maybe remove the ability to get the component from the UID: getComponent().
+   * What happens when you add the same bundle, key, or field multiple times?
+Not sure if these scenarios tested sufficiently.

 ## Rough Notes